 How to interpret water resistance (ATM) – avoid costly mistakes

-When you buy a new watch, it often says “Water resistance: 5 ATM” or similar in the specifications – but what does that really mean?
-Is it waterproof enough to swim with?
+When you buy a new watch, the specifications often state "Water Resistance: 5 ATM" or similar – but what does that actually mean?
+Is it waterproof enough for swimming?
 Can you shower with it?
-Here we explain what water resistance (ATM) actually means – so you don’t accidentally ruin your watch.
+Here, we clarify what water resistance (ATM) actually means – so you don't accidentally damage your watch.

-Are you going swimming or diving – what should you look for?
+Are you going to swim or dive – what should you look for?

-If you plan to use your watch in water, it is important to look beyond the ATM number.
-The construction plays a big role.
-A screw-down crown provides extra sealing and reduces the risk of water ingress.
+If you plan to use your watch in water, it's important not to only look at the ATM figure.
+The construction plays a major role.
+A screw-down crown provides extra sealing and reduces the risk of water penetration.
 The material of the strap is also crucial.
 Leather should be avoided in water as it absorbs moisture and can be damaged over time.
-Rubber, resin and metal perform significantly better in wet environments.
+Rubber, resin, and metal work significantly better in wet environments.

-The movement can also play a role.
-Solar-powered watches are particularly practical for outdoor activities because they don't require battery replacement as often and are often combined with higher water resistance.
+Even the movement can play a role.
+Solar-powered watches are particularly practical for outdoor activities as they don't require battery changes as often and are often combined with higher water resistance.

 What is 1 ATM?

 1 ATM corresponds to normal atmospheric pressure at sea level.
-A watch marked 1 ATM means in practice that it can only withstand very light moisture.
-It is not intended for contact with water and should not be used in rain, showering or hand washing.
-Many people think that 1 ATM means 10 meters depth in practice, but this is a theoretical laboratory measurement without movement or temperature changes.
+A watch marked with 1 ATM practically means it can only withstand very light moisture.
+It is not intended for water contact and should not be used in rain, showers, or handwashing.
+Many people believe that 1 ATM means 10 meters depth in practice, but this is a theoretical laboratory measurement without movement or temperature changes.

 What is 3 ATM?

-3 ATM is a common marking on everyday watches.
-This means that the watch is protected against splashes, light rain and hand washing.
-However, it is not intended for showering, bathing or swimming.
+3 ATM is a common rating for everyday watches.
+It means the watch is protected against splashes, light rain, and handwashing.
+However, it is not intended for showering, bathing, or swimming.
 Hot water and steam can also negatively affect the seals.

-If you see “3 ATM” in the specification, consider the watch to be splash-proof, not waterproof.
+If you see "3 ATM" in the specifications, you should consider the watch splash-resistant, not waterproof.

 What does 5 ATM mean?

-5 ATM means that the watch can withstand short-term contact with water, such as showering or light exposure.
+5 ATM means the watch can withstand brief contact with water, such as showering or lighter exposure.
 However, it is not recommended for swimming for extended periods or for water sports.
-Movement in water creates higher pressure than static tests, which is why the margins should be taken seriously.
+Movement in water creates higher pressure than static tests, which is why these margins should be taken seriously.

 What is 10 ATM?

-10 ATM represents a significantly higher level of water resistance.
-A watch with a 10 ATM rating is suitable for swimming, snorkeling near the surface, and general beach activities.
-It is designed to handle pressure changes that occur when moving in water.
+10 ATM corresponds to a significantly higher level of water resistance.
+A watch with 10 ATM is suitable for swimming, snorkeling near the surface, and general beach activities.
+It is designed to handle pressure changes that occur during movement in water.

 For many, 10 ATM is a good balance between everyday use and an active lifestyle.